shengzeang/sgl-doc/docs/get_started/quick_start/quick_start.rst

 As introduced in `overview <../overview/overview.html>`__, the behaviors of the Graph Operators can be represented as follows: :math:`\textbf{M}=graph\_propagate(\textbf{A}, \textbf{X})`.
 Thus, the critical part of implementing new Graph Operators is to determine the value of the matrix :math:`\textbf{A}`.

-In SGL, users only need to implement the virtual function :math:`construct\_adj`, which takes in the original adjacency matrix of the graph and outputs the desired propagation matrix after inheriting the base class :obj:`GraphOp`.
+In SGL, users only need to implement the virtual function *construct_adj*, which takes in the original adjacency matrix of the graph and outputs the desired propagation matrix after inheriting the base class :obj:`GraphOp`.
 Below is the implementation of the PPR (Personalized PageRank) Graph Operator:

 .. code:: python